 We all dream of a world where humanity lives harmoniously with nature.
 Our air and oceans are clean, our forests lush and full of life, and fruit trifle will be calorie free.
 If we’re going to achieve this paradise, we’re going to have to make the switch and become carbon neutral.

 Tackling the climate crisis makes sense from an environmental and economic perspective.
 This should not be disputed.
-After all, we rely on a stable, healthy planet for so much.
-We all need businesses and organisations to act alongside individuals and countries.
+We rely on a stable, healthy planet for so much.
+We need all businesses and organisations to act alongside individuals and countries.

 Unfortunately, some research we undertook recently into Fortune 500 companies indicates that climate change still isn’t being considered nearly enough in these companies’ strategies.
 There are also those who talk a good talk, and perhaps even have good intentions, but undermine themselves through their actions.

 In this piece, we are going to delve a little deeper into why this matters and what carbon neutrality really means.
 But let's begin with some basics figures.

 By now, we can see the impacts of the climate crisis appearing all around us.
 From record hot months to extreme events unfolding in nature across the globe.
 As you'll know, to prevent the situation from worsening it is critical that we limit the emission of more greenhouses gases, especially CO2, into the atmosphere.